CyberFlameGO/svnpython/Doc/extending/extending.rst

    ...
    /* Time to call the callback */ arglist = Py_BuildValue("(i)", arg);
-   result = PyObject_CallObject(my_callback, arglist);
+   result = PyEval_CallObject(my_callback, arglist);
    Py_DECREF(arglist);

-:cfunc:`PyObject_CallObject` returns a Python object pointer: this is the return value of the Python function.  :cfunc:`PyObject_CallObject` is "reference-count-neutral" with respect to its arguments.
+:cfunc:`PyEval_CallObject` returns a Python object pointer: this is the return value of the Python function.  :cfunc:`PyEval_CallObject` is "reference-count-neutral" with respect to its arguments.
 In the example a new tuple was created to serve as the argument list, which is :cfunc:`Py_DECREF`\
 -ed immediately after the call.

-The return value of :cfunc:`PyObject_CallObject` is "new": either it is a brand new object, or it is an existing object whose reference count has been incremented.
+The return value of :cfunc:`PyEval_CallObject` is "new": either it is a brand new object, or it is an existing object whose reference count has been incremented.
 So, unless you want to save it in a global variable, you should somehow :cfunc:`Py_DECREF` the result, even (especially!) if you are not